getoutreach/epf/README.md

 * Forking models is first-class within the framework.
 * All operations are structured around javascript promises.

-Epf is a functional alternative to [ember-data](https://github.com/emberjs/data) and is used in production at [GroupTalent](https://grouptalent.com) with dozens of inter-related models.
+Coalesce is a functional alternative to [ember-data](https://github.com/emberjs/data) and is used in production at [GroupTalent](https://grouptalent.com) with dozens of inter-related models.

 ## Installation

-For now, as epf is in development, follow the development instructions to use epf.
+For now, as coalesce is in development, follow the development instructions to use coalesce.
 The `build-browser` command will create browser-compatible distributables in the `dist` folder.
-Include `epf.js` in the page after `ember.js`.
+Include `coalesce.js` in the page after `ember.js`.

 ## Getting Started

 ### Your backend

-By default, epf assumes that the backend is a REST api which sticks to pretty much the same conventions as ember-data's RESTAdapter needs.
+By default, coalesce assumes that the backend is a REST api which sticks to pretty much the same conventions as ember-data's RESTAdapter needs.
 There are a few differences however:

 * EPF sets a `client_id` in the JSON for every model and expects this to be echoed back by the server.
 It uses this to keep it's internal idmap up to date.
 * Related keys still need to use _id and _ids (this is different from ember-data 1.0 beta 2)

 ### Defining Models

-All models within epf are subclasses of `Ep.Model`.
+All models within coalesce are subclasses of `Ep.Model`.
 For example:

 ```
 App.Post = Ep.Model.extend({